Dance: Latin America

 Dance is central to Latin American social life and culture.
 Brazilian Samba, Argentinian tango, and Cuban salsa are internationally popular partner dances, and other national dances—merengue, cueca, plena, jarabe, joropo, marinera, cumbia, bachata and others—are important components of their respective countries' cultures.
 Traditional Carnival festivals incorporate these and other dances in enormous celebrations.

 Dance has played an important role in forging a collective identity among the many cultural and ethnic groups of Latin America.
 Dance served to unite the many African, European, and indigenous peoples of the region.
 Certain dance genres, such as capoeira, and body movements, especially the characteristic quebradas or pelvis swings, have been variously banned and celebrated throughout Latin American history.

+Dance styles

+Dance is often categorized into styles, with different connotations of traditionalism and contemporaneity.
+Often, genres of dance blend together, influencing each other.

+Dances viewed as traditional include ballet, which originated during the Italian Renaissance and is known for its graceful, precise movements, pointe work, and storytelling through choreography.
+Formal social gatherings such as weddings may feature ballroom dance, a style that includes forms such as the waltz, tango, foxtrot, and cha-cha, all typically performed with a partner.
+There is also folk dance, such as Irish step dancing, Indian Bharatanatyam, Spanish flamenco, and African tribal dances.

+Often, a dance style will be endemic to a particular culture or subculture.
+This includes Jazz dance, evolving from African-American folk dance, as well as Bollywood dance which mixes classical Indian dance, folk dance, and modern styles.
+Dance styles typically spread beyond their point of origin, as occurred with belly dancing.

+A significant number of dance styles originated in the 1970s, such as aerial dance, hip-hop dance, modern dance and street dance.

 Education

 Dance studies are offered through the arts and humanities programs of many higher education institutions.
 Some universities offer Bachelor of Arts and higher academic degrees in Dance.
 A dance study curriculum may encompass a diverse range of courses and topics, including dance practice and performance, choreography, ethnochoreology, kinesiology, dance notation, and dance therapy.
 Most recently, dance and movement therapy has been integrated in some schools into math lessons for students with learning disabilities, emotional or behavioral disabilities, as well as for those with attention deficit hyperactivity disorder (ADHD).

+Dance is taught to all ages ranging from two years old to the adult level outside of a professional dance setting.
+Typically this dance education is seen in dance studio businesses across the world.
+Some K-12 public schools have provided the opportunity for students to take beginner level dance classes, as well as participate in dance teams that perform at school events.